codeday-labs-2021/bookworms/server/docs/api.md

 }
 ```

-If you would like to return sorted result according to populality likes
+- If you would like to return sorted result according to populality likes

 ```
-$ curl -H "Accept: application/json" https://bookworms-api.vercel.app/api/reviews?sort=1
+$ curl -H "Accept: application/json" https://bookworms-api.vercel.app/api/reviews?sort=likes&sortOrder=-1

 ```

+This means that the api will sort by likes(populality) in descending order

+   - They are two sorting orders
+   - (-1) for ascending order
+   - (1) for descending order

+  If you skip the sorting order the api will yell at you!

-This will return data in ascending order based on likes.
+This will return data in ascending order based on names.

 ```
-$ curl -H "Accept: application/json" https://bookworms-api.vercel.app/api/reviews?sort=-1
+$ curl -H "Accept: application/json" https://bookworms-api.vercel.app/api/reviews?sort=book_name&sortOrder=1

 ```

+This will return book reviews sorting in ascending order of the booknames(A-Z)

 To enable search you need to todo it this way
 ```
 $ curl -H "Accept: application/json" https://bookworms-api.vercel.app/api/reviews?search=Keyword here